qoiz12/LambdaComplexSource/README.md

 # Lambda Complex: Source

+> [!WARNING]
+> This public repository is no longer going to be up-to-date with the current Lambda Complex: Source source code.
+Lambda Complex is now in private development under Orbita Studios.

 > [!TIP]
 > Starring this repository, allows us to promote this repository to more users, so do please Star this Repo as it will help a ton!